Liberalism and the Limits of Justice: Reception

 Liberalism and the Limits of Justice received a positive review from Mark Sagoff in the Yale Law Journal.
 Sagoff endorsed Sandel's "criticism of contemporary utilitarian and Kantian conceptions of the good".
 He expressed agreement with Sandel's views of liberalism and the nature of the self.
 He also agreed with Sandel's criticisms of Rawls's view of the origins of the principles of justice and of "the idea of a social contract dependent on possessive individualism."
 He compared Sandel's views to those of the philosophers F. H. Bradley, Thomas Hill Green, and Bernard Bosanquet, but believed that his work was open to criticism in that it did not advance sufficiently beyond them and left some questions unresolved.

+Norman Care of Oberlin College calls the book "well-written and interesting to read" and compliments it for its extended critique of "deep individualism".
+He notes that Sandel's assessment of Rawlsian theory is novel due to its focus on the idea of community.

 The philosopher Sheldon Wolin called the book "the best political critique of Rawls from a communitarian and participatory perspective."
 The philosopher Richard Rorty described the book as "clear and forceful".
 He credited Sandel with providing "very elegant and cogent arguments against the attempt to use a certain conception of the self, a certain metaphysical view of what human beings are like, to legitimize liberal politics."
 The philosopher Jonathan Wolff wrote that Sandel provides the fullest development of the argument that Rawls bases his political philosophy on an untenable metaphysics of the self.
 The philosopher Will Kymlicka wrote that Liberalism and the Limits of Justice is Sandel's best-known book, and helped start the liberalism-communitarianism debate that dominated Anglo-American political philosophy in the 1980s.